-Steps involved in signal management process include detection of signal, its validation, confirmation, evaluation/assessment and recommendation for action.
+Steps involved in Signal Management in Pharmacovigilance process include detection of signal, its validation, confirmation, evaluation/assessment and recommendation for action.

 Signal detection involves review of individual case safety reports, aggregate reports, scientific literature, agency website and use of quantitative statistical methods or a combination of these.
 Signals may arise from disparate sources including: